-Many hiring managers are reluctant to relax their hiring criteria because they think it means lowering the bar on the quality of talent they recruit.
-But few employers consider that they might have set the bar at an unreasonable height to begin with.
+One important thing to realize is that lowering the bar doesn’t mean lowering your standards.
+And few employers consider that they might have set the bar at an unreasonable level to begin with.

 Think of the job ads you typically post.
 No doubt they include a hefty list of wants: several years of relevant experience, multiple professional certifications, knowledge of your industry, familiarity with the exact technologies your firm uses and maybe even a degree from a top-tier university, just for good measure.
 But have you also thought about how many candidates — if any — actually possess all the qualifications you’re asking for?

-Adjusting your hiring criteria doesn’t mean lowering your standards.
-It means focusing on what’s truly most important for the role.
+The key is to focus on what’s truly most important for the role.
 As you consider the requirements for an open job, ask yourself the following questions:

 What skills can a candidate learn on the job or with training?
 Applying the software developer example again, perhaps a candidate with the right fundamental skills — plus a passion for learning — could be trained quickly by colleagues to use the specific software development methodology favored by your IT department.
 Learning that methodology could even be designated as a milestone the person must reach during the onboarding process.